grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Fuck!" said Percy.

-"Hmm." said Hemi.
+"Hmm," said Hemi.
 "I am extremely curious as to why this particular boat is so persistent in pursuing us.
 Authorities often aggressively patrol their own waters, but the tension between them means they do not cross each other's lines.
 Almost always the reason any Authority craft might follow us over a long distance is simply because they have claimed new territory from another Authority, and we did not know it.
-In this case...
-I am fairly certain they have chased us from one Authority territory into another, yet they continue on."
+In this case...I am fairly certain they have chased us from one Authority territory into another, yet they continue on."

 "And it looks like they have every fucking intention of pursuing us into a third..."